Cloudan29/LUChess/README.md

 # Python Version and Requirements

 Currently running Python 3.8.10 on Ubuntu 20.04, keep this in mind when creating the environment.
-All used requirements are in requirements.txt, .gitignore currently ignores .env which is the location of the python environment.
+All used requirements are in requirements.txt, .gitignore currently ignores .env file and LUChess which is the name used for the environment.